-Acupuncture is the practice of piercing the skin with needles at specific body sites, to induce anesthesia, to relieve pain, to alleviate substance withdrawal symptoms, or to treat various non-painful disorders.
-The placement of needles into the skin is dictated by the location of meridians.
+Acupuncture is the practice of piercing the skin with needles at specific body sites, to induce anesthesia, to relieve pain, to alleviate substance withdrawal symptoms, or treat various non-painful disorders.
+The placement of needles into the skin is dictated by the location of the meridians.
 These meridians are thought to mark patterns of energy flow throughout the human body.
 Acupuncture has four components-the acupuncture needle(s), the target location defined by traditional Chinese medicine, the depth of insertion, and the stimulation of the inserted needle.
 Acupuncture may be performed with or without electrical stimulation.
 Acupuncture is a traditional form of Chinese medical treatment that has been practiced for over 3,000 years.
 Treatment involves inserting four to 15 needles at selected acupuncture points, usually for 10 to 30 minutes.
-Needles are approximately 37 gauge, stainless steel, and disposable.
+Needles are approximately 37-gauge, stainless steel, and disposable.
 Needles are manipulated with electricity (electroacupuncture), with heat, or manually.
 It is thought that acupuncture for analgesia stimulates the small-diameter nerve fibers in muscles that enter the dorsal horn of the spinal cord.
 An impulse is then sent to other levels within the spinal cord, the midbrain, and the hypothalamic-pituitary system, which then release neurotransmitters that cause analgesia.
 Thus, when practitioners place a needle in the region of pain, all three centers are activated to provide an analgesic effect.
-Acupuncture is felt to be helpful for patients who have unsuccessfully exhausted conventional treatment modalities, who experience adverse consequences with conventional approaches, who prefer to not take pharmacological agents for their condition, or whose co-morbidities prevent them from utilizing certain drug therapies.
+Acupuncture is felt to be helpful for patients who have unsuccessfully exhausted conventional treatment modalities, who experience adverse consequences with conventional approaches, who prefer not to take pharmacological agents for their condition, or whose co-morbidities prevent them from utilizing certain drug therapies.

 Electrical stimulation of auricular acupuncture points, or auricular electrostimulation, involves the stimulation of acupuncture points on the ear.
-Auricular electrostimulation has been proposed for treatment of a variety of conditions, including pain, depression, and anxiety.
+Auricular electrostimulation has been proposed for the treatment of a variety of conditions, including pain, depression, and anxiety.
 Devices have been developed that provide electrical stimulation to auricular acupuncture sites over a period of several days.

 - I. The P-Stim (NeuroScience Therapy Corporation) is a single-use, miniature electrical stimulator for auricular acupuncture points that is worn behind the ear with a self-adhesive electrode patch.
 A selection stylus that measures electrical resistance is used to identify three auricular acupuncture points.
 The P-Stim device connects to three inserted acupuncture needles with caps and wires.
 The device is pre-programmed to be on for 180 minutes, then off for 180 minutes.
 The maximum battery life of this single-use device is 96 hours.
 The P-Stim received U.S. Food and Drug Administration (FDA) marketing clearance through the 510(k) process in 2006. - II.
 The E-pulse, or Electro Acupuncture device, is a microprocessor-controlled, battery-powered unit designed to administer auricular point nerve stimulation treatment for pain therapy over a 96-hour period.
-The E-pulse received FDA 510(k) marketing clearance in 2009. - III.
-The NSS-2 Bridge device (Innovative Health Solutions, Inc.) is a small electrical nerve stimulator placed behind the ear that emits electrical pulses to stimulate branches of certain cranial nerves, which may provide relief from opioid withdrawal symptoms.
-The FDA cleared this device in 2017 through the de novo premarket review pathway for use in reducing the symptoms of opioid withdrawal. - IV.
-The IB-Stim (Innovative Health Solutions, Inc.) is a disposable, battery-powered, percutaneous electrical nerve field stimulator (PENFS) system placed behind the ear.
-It is proposed for use in patients 11-18 years old with functional abdominal pain associated with irritable bowel syndrome (IBS).
-The device is intended for use 120 hours per week for three consecutive weeks.
-The FDA cleared the IB-Stim through the de novo premarket review pathway in June 2019.
+The E-pulse received FDA 510(k) marketing clearance in 2009.